Let’s get this out of the way: Spaying or neutering is the best thing for your dog or cat.

 For genuinely aggressive dogs, then yes, castration is advisable.
 It reduces levels of circulating testosterone and helps smother the flames of aggression.
 However, surgery should not be looked on as a cure-all.

 Equally as important is working with a certified behaviorist to address the dog’s underlying issues.
-Indeed, using desexing as an alternative to good obedience training has limited effect.

 For a subset of aggressive dogs, neutering can make their behavior worse rather than better.
 These are those anxious dogs who lack self-confidence.
 They find the world such a big, scary place that they try to keep it at paw’s length by growling, snapping and biting.